-Eat foods that are low in fat and high in fiber, such as fresh fruits and vegetables.
-Focus on choosing foods that are not processed and have fewer ingredients because they take longer to digest.
-Carbohydrates, like brown rice, whole grains and sweet potatoes, are perfect because they are loaded with vitamins and will not spike your blood sugar.
+Focus on eating foods that are minimally processed and have fewer ingredients, since they take longer to digest.
+Carbohydrates, like brown rice, whole grains and sweet potatoes, are good choices because they are loaded with nutrients and they won't spike your blood sugar.

-Choose monounsaturated and polyunsaturated fats like olive oil, walnuts, avocado, flaxseed and salmon.
-Fat in your diet is necessary for good health and certain fats should not be restricted.
+Aim to include monounsaturated and polyunsaturated fats like olive oil, walnuts, avocado, flaxseed and salmon in your daily intake of nutrients.
+Fat in your diet is necessary for good health.
+That's why certain fats should not be restricted.
 Fat slows down digestion so your body has more time to absorb nutrients and keeps you feeling full for a longer amount of time.

-Lift weights.
-The more muscle mass you have, the higher your metabolism.
-Muscle tissue is metabolically active, so even at rest, you are expending calories and burning fat.
-For every pound of muscle you add to your body, you burn an additional seven to 10 calories per day.
+For every pound of muscle, you add to your body, you burn an additional seven to 10 calories per day.
 Resistance training can also help reduce the appearance of cellulite and give you a toned body in less time compared to other forms of exercise.